SHOWERS AT TIMES, WITH HUMIDITY RISING...

 It’s not going to be hot, as high temperatures will be back in the 70s, with 60s lakeside...
 But it is going to feel more damp and humid.
 Our dew point will climb above 60°, which is often the threshold for many folks on when it’s becoming a bit uncomfortable for those who are sensitive to the sticky air.

-It looks like that humidity will hang around through Saturday, with highs climbing through the 70s, then sultry 80s on Saturday.
+It looks like that humidity will hang around through Saturday, with highs climbing through the 70s, then into the 80s on Friday and Saturday.
 Expect more times of showers and thunderstorms.
 Over the next few days, our risk of severe weather is LOW, but a stronger storm may be possible late Friday...
 We’ll keep you informed!

 You can always keep our forecast handy with our free weather app.
 Look for the WBAY First Alert Weather App in the Apple app store and Google Play.